 - FA grants are made independently from the admission decision and in no way affect a candidate’s application for admission.

 - FA is awarded based on demonstrated family need.
-NYA attempts to meet the demonstrated need but, because of a fixed FA budget, only a portion of need is typically met and in no one case will more than 80% of the tuition be offered.
+NYA attempts to meet the demonstrated need but, because of a fixed FA budget, only a portion of demonstrated need is typically met and only in limited cases will more than 80% of the tuition be offered.

 - The large majority of FA awards are granted to middle and upper school students.
 FA awards for lower school students are extremely limited.

 - If a family has children over the age of six, it is expected that both parents are employed.
 There are circumstances that may exempt a family from this policy.

 - Over 35% of all families received some form of assistance.

 - A family must re-apply for FA each year they wish to be considered.
 It is reasonable to assume a similar grant from year to year unless a family demonstrates less need than the prior year.
 In this case, a grant may decrease.

 NYA uses a third party, FACTS Grant & Aid Assessment, to conduct the financial need analysis.
 Using a third party ensures a fair and confidential assessment for families.
 If there is additional information a family would like the NYA Financial Assistance Committee to consider, please communicate this information to the Director of Admission.

 January 15*: Current NYA families must have a complete FA application submitted.